jiak1/SandboxDocs/docs/resources.md

 # XML

 To add a resource xml file to the list of files loaded by the game, place it in the games Resources\WorldGeneration file, and add it to the <Files> tag in Layer1Header.xml
-*Note that the order in Layer1Header.xml determines the order resources are spawned.*
+!> Remember: The order in *Layer1Header.xml* determines the order resources are spawned.

 Each resource must have an eclosing <Tile> tag, and exist within a <ResourceList> tag.